Embracing My Personal Style Helped Me Embrace My Filipina Identity

 “

-When I started seeing fashionable plus-size clothing options appear in stores in my late 20s, I realized my monochromatic outfits didn’t fit my personality.
+When I started seeing fashionable plus-size clothing options appear in stores in my late 20s, I realised my monochromatic outfits didn’t fit my personality.

 ”